 - Check for ISA arborist certification.
-Certified Arborists are experienced professionals who have passed an extensive examination covering all aspects of tree care. - Also check for membership in professional organizations such as the Tree Care Industry Association (TCIA), or the American Society of Consulting Arborists (ASCA).
-Such membership demonstrates a willingness on the part of the arborist to stay up to date on the latest techniques and information. - Ask for proof of insurance. - Ask for a list of references, and don't hesitate to check them. - Get the agreement for work to be performed up front and do not hesitate to place all items discussed in the contract, including clean up and any accidental damage to additional trees, landscape, driveways and sidewalks. - If you have room for mulch, request that the pruned material be chipped and left onsite! - Make no payments until the entire job is satisfactorily completed. - Avoid tree care providers that recomend topping your trees.
+Certified Arborists are experienced professionals who have passed an extensive examination covering all aspects of tree care. - Also check for membership in professional organizations such as the International Society of Arboriculture (ISA), the Tree Care Industry Association (TCIA), or the American Society of Consulting Arborists (ASCA).
+Such membership demonstrates a willingness on the part of the arborist to stay up to date on the latest techniques and information. - Ask for proof of insurance. - Ask for a list of references, and don't hesitate to check them. - Get the agreement for work to be performed up front and do not hesitate to place all items discussed in the contract, including clean up and any accidental damage to additional trees, landscape, driveways and sidewalks. - Make no payments until the entire job is satisfactorily completed. - Avoid arborists that recomend topping your trees.